Employee Benefits Summary

 The retirement benefit is determined by age at retirement, the highest 60 consecutive months of salary and years of service.
 VRS Hybrid Plan participants are eligible for full retirement benefits when they reach normal Social Security age and the participant has at least five years of service credit, or when age and years of service equal 90.
 Participants may also retire early at age 60 with at least five years of service credit.
 The percentage used to calculate the retirement benefit is lower than what is used for Plan 1 and Plan 2 employees.
 Employees use the defined contribution plan (retirement savings) to supplement their benefit.

 Whether you are considered a Plan 1 or Plan 2 employee, VRS participants that are in hazardous duty positions are eligible for full, unreduced retirement at age 50 with at least 25 years of creditable service or age 60 with at least five years of creditable service.
 Those age 50 with at least five years of creditable service are eligible for an early, reduced retirement.
 Employees who have at least 20 years of hazardous duty service at retirement may be eligible for a hazardous duty supplement, payable from the time of retirement until their normal social security age.

-Qualified part time employees are eligible to participate in the same county-sponsored health and dental plans.
+Qualified part-time employees are eligible to participate in the same county-sponsored health and dental plans.
 Part-time employees pay 100% of the monthly premium.
-Additional information on the health and dental plans can be found under the Full-Time Employees section above.
+Additional information on the health and dental plans can be found under the full-time employees section.
 Premiums are deducted on a pre-tax basis from 24 of the 26 pay periods per year.